 Diabetes and Celiac Disease

-The link between type 1 diabetes mellitus and celiac disease was first established in the 1960s.
+The link between type 1 diabetes and celiac disease was first established in the 1960s.
 The estimated prevalence of celiac disease in patients with type 1 diabetes is approximately 6%, and about 1% in the general population.
-Due to the significantly higher prevalence of celiac disease in diabetes patients, many doctors recommend getting screened for celiac disease after a diagnosis of type 1 diabetes, as well as celiac disease patients getting screened for type 1 diabetes.
+Due to the significantly higher prevalence of celiac disease in diabetes patients, many doctors recommend getting screened for celiac disease after a diagnosis of type 1 diabetes, and vice versa.

 There is no established link between type 2 diabetes and celiac disease.